The emails started rolling in today with the official word:

 For one thing, the price at which you offer your products is one of the determining factors as to whether or not consumers will actually do business with your company.
 As marketing consultant agency Stax Inc. found by surveying over 40,000 consumers, product pricing ranks among the top three factors considered when making a purchase for about half of the population - and is the most important factor for nearly 20% of consumers.

-A few months ago, we talked about the importance of implementing upselling tactics into your ever-evolving sales playbook.
+A few months ago, we talked about the importance of implementing upselling tactics as a way to improve customer loyalty into your ever-evolving sales playbook.

 In that article, we briefly mentioned another tactic that is often discussed right alongside upselling: